Answers to frequently asked questions can be found below.

 If you are hoping to take some time away from your program, simply do not register in courses for those semesters.
 If you are a student in a program with an upcoming placement, it is recommended that you contact the program department to organize the placement for when you return.

 What do I do if I want to come back to finish my degree?

-Previous Nipissing students who have not registered in courses for more than a 12-month period are required to apply for readmission before they will be permitted to register.
-Registration information wll be provided once they have been re-admitted to the university.
+Previous Nipissing students who have not registered in courses for more than an 18-month period are required to apply for readmission before they will be permitted to register.
+Registration information will be provided once they have been re-admitted to the university.